Unit 1 of 7

 SECTION 4

-Although bar charts provide comprehensive price information, they are generally less intuitive to read than candlestick charts.
+Although bar charts provide useful information, many beginners find them harder to read than candlestick charts.

 SECTION 4